 Power and Control

 The Power and Control Wheel is a helpful tool to understand the overall pattern of abusive and violent behavior.
 Physical and sexual assaults, or threats to commit them, are often linked to other abusive behaviors.
-Although physical assaults may occur only occasionally, they can instill the fear of future violence, allowing the abuser to take control of the partner’s life.
+Although physical assaults may occur only occasionally, they can instill the fear of future violence, allowing the abuser to take control of their partner’s life.